The Business Report

 The board approved the applications without controversy.
 But it took a year and a half to get to this point, which helps explain why company executives aren’t sure if they can still rely on the program to give their projects a financial boost.

-“I don’t think [the uncertainty] is holding up projects,” Windham says.
+“I don’t think is holding up projects,” Windham says.
 “I do think that they are nervous.”

 Greg Bowser, president of the Louisiana Chemical Association, offers a less tactful assessment.